PhiniusMorty/Powershell-Development/README.md

 # PowershellWork
-This powershell script include task scheduler and service manager automations that helps in automating sloud services.
+The powershell script include service manager automations that helps in automating cloud services.